 As with foam rolling, stretching shouldn’t be something you only do on workout days.
 The ACSM recommends stretching at least two to three days a week.

-Dynamic stretching is great to do in the morning to prep your body into the day, or anytime of day to re-energize, Matthews says.
+Dynamic stretching is great to do in the morning to prep your body for the day, or anytime of day to re-energize, Matthews says.
 Get up from your desk and do a few stretches during the afternoon to bust you out of your lull.

 If you want to do static stretching, always warm up your muscles first.
 You can do this by foam rolling, dynamic stretching, or even taking a hot bath or shower.
 “It has the same effect on your muscles and tendons, making them more pliable,” Matthews says.
 “You can even create an evening ritual and do some static stretching after [showering] as you’re watching TV.”

-If you have an injury, however, stretching that body part at anytime may not be advisable.
+If you have an injury, however, stretching that body part anytime may not be advisable.
 “If your muscle is damaged, it’s trying to recover,” Behm explains, by scar tissue filling in the tears.
 “Stretching is pulling apart those tissues, plus if there is inflammation, your capillaries are damaged, and stretching may further damage those.
 Give them a few days of rest.”

 When You Should Foam Roll and Stretch

-Foam rolling and stretching are great alone, and they also make a great couple—if you have time, of course.
+Foam rolling and stretching are great alone, and they also make a great couple — if you have time, of course.

 In a small study published in the International Journal of Sports Physical Therapy, adolescent athletes did foam rolling, static stretching, or foam rolling followed by static stretching.
-All three techniques increased ankle mobility, but combining the two lead to a greater effect.
+All three techniques increased ankle mobility, but combining the two led to a greater effect.
 Similarly, a study by U.S. researchers of 40 adults found that doing both led to greater increases in range of motion in the hips.

 If you decide to do both, follow the study protocols and foam roll before stretching.
 If you’re short on time, experts say to foam roll before your workout, focusing on particularly tight and tense areas of your body.
 Then post-workout, do static stretches since your core body temperature is increased and your muscles are warm.
 And if you’re ambitious, try foam rolling later in the evening, say when you’re Netflixing.

 If you have time to do both before and after exercise, follow this formula: Pre-workout, roll tight or restricted areas to prep your body for the greater movements you’ll do in your dynamic stretches, Matthews recommends.
-Post-workout, foam rolling first, as it will help you stretch further in your static stretches.
+Post-workout, foam roll first, as it will help you stretch further in your static stretches.

 The Takeaway: Foam Rolling vs. Stretching

 There are benefits to foam rolling and stretching, and while it’s ideal to combine the two, you can often get by doing just one.
-You can roll at anytime of day, and will get the benefits before or after exercise.
+You can roll at any time of day, and get the benefits before or after exercise.
 As for stretches, do dynamic stretches before a workout (ideally after foam rolling), and static stretches after a workout (again, ideally after foam rolling).
-By working these into your fitness schedule and your everyday routines, and chances are you see and feel a difference in your muscles and movement, inside and outside the gym.
+By working these into your fitness schedule and your everyday routines, chances are you see and feel a difference in your muscles and movement, inside and outside the gym.